pynnex

 Basic Example

-from pynnex import with_signals, signal, slot
+from pynnex import with_emitters, emitter, listener

 class Counter: